ClaudioKamoda/Restaurant-App/README.md

 -   Installed **_json server_** to act as a mockend to the application.
 -   Installed **_axios_** to fetch the fake api.

+### January 6, 2022:

+-   Implemented the base for the products view.